jjoshc714/temp-table/README.md

 sdlevel | sub-domain level
 plevel | path level
 ndash | number of dashes in URL
-ndashost | number of dashes in host name
+ndashhost | number of dashes in host name
 tilde | tilde symbol in URL
 nundersc | number of underscores in URL
 npercent | number of percent symbols in URL